Showing 1 to 10 of 211 results

 Resolving special assistance problems if they arrive while you travel

-If you’re a passenger with a disability or reduced mobility you are legally entitled to support, commonly known as ‘Special Assistance’, when travelling by air.
+If you are a passenger with a disability or reduced mobility, you are legally entitled to special assistance when traveling by air.

 -